Services

 Obviously, as a media company, they have plenty of engaging content to work with, but it is in how they feature this content from their various brands that is worth noting.

-The website lets its popular and critically-acclaimed shows shine, but also makes sure you know which brand within the organization that it comes from with a subtle category tag.
+The website lets its popular and critically-acclaimed shows shine, but also makes sure you know which brand within the organization it comes from with some subtle branding.

 Incorporating the individual logo or channel name into featured box ensures that visitors know where to tune in to watch.

-This is powerful because it addresses the many brands while maintaining the overall message that all of this amazing, diverse content comes from NBCUniversal.
+This is powerful because it addresses the many brands while maintaining the overall message that all of this amazing, diverse content comes from Max.

 5. EA (Entertainment Arts)